jorendorff/a-history-of-the-world-notes/010-Jomon-pot.md

 How did people store food before pottery?

-Are the patterns on the pot decorative or functional?
+Are the patterns on this pot decorative or functional?

+Where did the name "Jomon" come from?

 The program says that "pots change your diet."
 How so?